Tools

 def _create_tools(self):

-# These Tool instances are obviously defined statically and for illustration purposes only.
+# These tools are defined statically for illustration purposes only.

 # In a real-world scenario, you would dynamically load tools from an external source here.